NicolasFlandrois/My-Mini-Py-Scripts-Training/README.md

 + **Twitterbot_WhoFollowsWhom.py**:

     Bot using Twitter API, this short script will output text files, listing who is following whom.

     *status*: Finished

++ **moon.py**:

+    Short project to determine the moon phase from a date.
+Using Astral libraby, which returns a float, comparing the float range to moon phases, and then identifying the corresponding name, in a choosen language.

+    *status*: Finished